 Of course, we can’t rightly blame anyone.
 After all, the reps have quotas to hit and there’s currently too much commentary of AI being aspirational as opposed to practical.
 In this pillar post, we’ll be sticking purely to the practical.

 We’ll outline a working definition of Sales AI as well as what role it plays in sales.
 We’ll see how artificial intelligence is helping sales management and enablement.
-We will also check out some sales forecasting tools, automation, software, misconceptions on AI and much more.
+We will also check out some sales forecasting and automation software that use AI, and more misconceptions on AI.
 So buckle up and prepare for one super informative, all inclusive guide to all things Sales AI.

 What is Sales AI?